mperham/connection_pool/README.md

 This will only modify the resource-get timeout for this particular invocation.
-This is useful if you want to fail-fast on certain non critical sections when a resource is not available, or conversely if you are comfortable blocking longer on a particular resource.
+This is useful if you want to fail-fast on certain non-critical sections when a resource is not available, or conversely if you are comfortable blocking longer on a particular resource.
 This is not implemented in the `ConnectionPool::Wrapper` class.